 Dudok designed his earliest houses in the typical country house style of that period.
 He made use of thatched roofs, varied building elements, bay windows and tall chimneys.
 He also regularly applied Amsterdam School elements.
 Villa Sevensteyn in Den Haag (1920-1922) represents a transition to Dudok’s personal architectural style into the Nieuwe Zakelijkheid.
 Characteristic are a cubist structure and flat roofs.
 Here too, however, you will find Amsterdam School elements in the details.
 In 1926 Dudok designed his own house De Wikke at 71 Utrechtseweg in Hilversum.
 The influence of the American architect Frank Lloyd Wright is undeniable.
 He would live in De Wikke until his death in 1974.
 His architectural office was also located at this address.

-In the years after the Second World War, the demand for homes changed into more sober (semi-) bungalows.
-These houses often have white-painted brick facades, on a dark plinth, and a tiled roof.
-The stately mansion of doctor P. Kieft in Bussum, which Dudok designed in the second half of the fifties, is a rich exception to this.
-This was also the last house that Dudok created in his architectural practice.
+In the years after the Second World War, Dudok designed few residential houses.
+The demand for homes changed to more sober (semi-)bungalows.
+These houses often have white-clad brick facades, on a dark plinth, and a tiled roof.
+We find these in Bilthoven, Oegstgeest and Hilversum.
+One of Dudok’s last designs, Dr. P. Kieft in Bussum, which Dudok designed in the second half of the fifties, was demolished in 2000.

 The only residential house that was built abroad is located in Calcutta (Kolkata), India.
 Here Dudok designed the house for Mr. S.A.
 Basil, one of the directors of Humayan Properties Ltd. This company had appointed Dudok to design a cinema and an apartment building with offices and apartments in the Indian city.
 Dudok was given six weeks leave by the municipality to travel to what was then still British territory.
 The design for the mansion for the director has similarities with the Town Hall in Hilversum.